 World War I

-The relationship between Britain and India would have never been the same after World War I. Britain declared war on Germany, on India’s behalf, but without consulting the Indian leaders first.
-About 1.4 million of Indians joined the British army (43.000 of which died), and their participation had a huge cultural impact.
+The relationship between Britain and India was never been the same after World War I. When the war broke out, Britain declared war on Germany on India’s behalf without consulting Indian leaders.
+About 1.4 million Indians joined the British army (43,000 of which died) and their participation had a huge cultural impact.

 World War II